-A Maori delegation wrapped the tattooed skull of a warrior ancestor and laid it on a feathered cloth in Cologne last month.
+A Maori delegation wrapped the tattooed skull of a warrior ancestor and laid it on a feathered cloth.
 In a ceremony accompanied by traditional mourning songs and “waiata” music from the Modern Maori Quartet, tribal elders told the warrior that he was finally returning home.
-The skull had spent more than a century in the city’s ethnological museum.
+The skull had spent more than a century in the German city of Cologne’s ethnological museum.

 “I cannot undo the wrongs of the past,” said Cologne mayor Henriette Reker, who pressed noses with the delegation in the traditional Maori greeting.
 “But I have done everything I can to ensure that your ancestor is removed from an anonymous collection to have his human dignity returned.”